 I actually prefer Transfer on Death Deeds to create a non-probate estate over transferring a home to the trust.
 For one, because it doesn't transfer the ownership of a house to the trust, there will be no ownership change per the County Appraisal District.
 As such, clients will not need to refile for their homestead exemptions.
 Also, because the clients still own their home in their personal names, they will not need to transfer a home out of a trust to refinance in the future.

 For a lot of my families, Transfer on Death Deeds are an important way to make sure that a surviving spouse gets to stay in the home, claim 100% of all the exemptions they are entitled to on the value of the home, as well as allow a spouse to refinance or sell a home in the future without having to get consent from other owners.
 It is also a convenient way to transfer the house to the second generation through a contingent beneficiary directly to the children, or transfer through a trust.
 Once the family home gets transferred through Transfer on Death Deed, very few families will need to go through a formal probate process, especially if they worked on naming Transfer on Death Beneficiaries on all their financial accounts prior to death.
 It helps create the much-desired non-probate estate without the need of a Revocable Living Trust.
 See our blog post: The Benefits of a Non-Probate Estate.

-If you or someone you love needs a Will, or any other estate planning documents, reach out to Chiang Law Firm and set up a consultation today!
+If you or someone you love needs a Transfer on Death Deed, please reach out Chiang Law Firm and set up a consultation today!